agsayyed/hugo-module-headings-colorise/README.md

     ```

 By following these steps, you can create a Hugo module that applies custom colors to headings and automate the release process using semantic release.

+For more information on semantic release, refer to the [official documentation](https://semantic-release.gitbook.io/semantic-release/).